 The good people at Pelican Water have agreed to give a Deliciously Organic reader one Premium Pelican Shower Filter.
 The shower filter removes chlorine, chloramines and other synthetic chemicals from the water before it gets to your shower.
 See widget below for details:

-Disclosure: Pete and I decided to install a Pelican whole house water filtration system in our home.
+Disclosure: We decided to install a Pelican whole house water filtration system in our home.
 I wanted to educate readers of Deliciously Organic about the importance of water filtration systems so I contacted Pelican Water and asked them if they would be interested in a sponsored post.
 I am thankful to be able to work with a company such as Pelican Water which then allows me to create more unique content for you.